 The Dow closed that day at 6,547.
 Since then, it is up about 74 percent.

 One year ago, the Dow closed at 10,680.
 About a month later, the stock market began a rally that took it almost to 13,000.
 The catalyst was an announcement by Federal Reserve Chairman Ben Bernanke that the Fed was preparing to launch a program to buy $600 billion in government bonds to keep interest rates low and help stocks rally.

 The sell-off now comes at a time when corporate profits are growing.
 For the S&P 500, a measure called the forward price-to-earnings ratio has fallen to about 12, well below its long-term average of 16.
 That means that investors who buy now are paying less for each dollar in profits.

 Based on what an investor now pays for corporate profits, stocks are now trading at their lowest levels in 20 years, said Tim Courtney, chief investment officer of Burns Advisory Group in Oklahoma City.

 Few companies were spared in the sell-off.
-Just 9 of the 500 stocks in the S&P 500 moved higher.
-General Motors Co. fell 4 percent despite beating analyst estimates.
+Just three of the 500 stocks in the S&P 500 moved higher.
+General Motors fell 4 percent despite beating analysts' estimates for its quarterly earnings.